denodrivers/postgres/docs/README.md

-Obviously, you can't pass any parameters provided by the `QueryOptions` interface such as explicitly named fields, so this API is best used when you have a straight forward statement that only requires arguments to work as intended
+Obviously, you can't pass any parameters provided by the `QueryOptions` interface such as explicitly named fields, so this API is best used when you have a straightforward statement that only requires arguments to work as intended

-#### Regarding non argument parameters
+#### Regarding non-argument parameters

-A common assumption many people do when working with prepared statements is that they work the same way string interpolation works, by replacing the placeholders with whatever variables have been passed down to the query.
+A common assumption many people make when working with prepared statements is that they work the same way string interpolation works, by replacing the placeholders with whatever variables have been passed down to the query.
 However the reality is a little more complicated than that where only very specific parts of a query